Çukurca District

 Çukurca District is a district in the Hakkâri Province of Turkey.
-The district had a population of 14,333 in 2022 with the town of Çukurca as its seat.
+The district had a population of 17,734 in 2023 with the town of Çukurca as its seat.
+Its area is 725 km2. Çukurca shares a border with Iraqi Kurdistan to the south.
+The current district governor (kaymakam) is Hasan Kurt.

 The district has more unpopulated settlements than populated ones.

 The district was established in 1953.

 Settlements

-Villages
+There is one municipality in Çukurca District: